-What Do Educational, Guidance, School, or Vocational Counselor Do?
+What Does it Take to Be an Educational, Guidance, School, or Vocational Counselor?

-Job Description & Duties Counsel individuals and provide group educational and vocational guidance services.
+Career Description Counsel individuals and provide group educational and vocational guidance services.

 When polled, Educational, Guidance, School, and Vocational Counselors say the following skills are most frequently used in their jobs: